Eddie Keher: 1971–1977

-Keher added an eighth Leinster medal to his collection following a 4–22 to 3–15 defeat of Wexford.
-His season later came to a premature end due to injury, and he missed Kilkenny's All-Ireland defeat by Limerick.
-Despite missing the latter stages of the championship, Keher collected a third All-Star award.
+Keher added an eighth Leinster medal to his collection the following year after a 4–22 to 3–15 defeat of Wexford.
+Due to injury he missed Kilkenny's All-Ireland defeat by Limerick but collected a third All-Star award.

-Wexford were, once again, narrowly defeated by Kilkenny in the 1974 provincial decider.
-The remarkable 6–13 to 2–24 victory gave Keher a ninth Leinster medal.
-In a repeat of the previous year Limerick provided the opposition in the subsequent All-Ireland final on 1 September 1974.
-The Munster champions stormed to a five-point lead in the first eleven minutes, however, a converted penalty by Keher, supplemented by two further goals gave Kilkenny a 3–19 to 1–13 victory and gave Keher a fifth All-Ireland medal.
+Kilkenny narrowly defeated by Kilkenny in the 1974 provincial decider with a high-scoring 6–13 to 2–24 victory, Keher's ninth Leinster medal.
+Limerick were the opponent's in the All-Ireland final on 1 September 1974 and led early on.
+A penalty by Keher helped his county to a 3–19 to 1–13 victory and earned him a fifth All-Ireland medal.
 He later won a fourth All-Star award.

-Kilkenny made it five successive provincial titles in a row in 1975.
-The 2–20 to 2–14 defeat of Wexford gave Keher his tenth Leinster medal.
-On 7 September 1975, Keher lined out in an impressive tenth All-Ireland final, with surprise semi-final winners Galway providing the opposition.
-Playing with the wind in the first half, Galway found themselves ahead by 0–9 to 1–3 at the interval.
-Keher's huge tally of 2–7 kept Galway at bay giving Kilkenny a 2–22 to 2–10 victory.
-Keher had once again powered his team to an All-Ireland victory, his sixth overall.
-He later added a fifth successive All-Star award to his collection.
+Kilkenny made it five successive provincial titles in a row in 1975 with a 2–20 to 2–14 defeat of Wexford; this was Keher his tenth and final Leinster medal.
+On 7 September 1975, Keher lined out for a tenth All-Ireland final.
+Galway provided the opposition but were no match for Kilkenny, with Keher's tally of 2–7 helping his county to a 2–22 to 2–10 victory and earning him a sixth Celtic Cross.
+Keher later added a fifth successive All-Star award to his collection.

-In 1976 Kilkenny were attempting to capture a third successive All-Ireland crown.
-The season began well with Keher winning a third National League medal following a 6–14 to 1–14 trouncing of Clare in a replay.
-His championship ambitions were ended in the subsequent provincial campaign with a 2–20-1–6 hammering by Wexford.
+In 1976 Keher won a third National League medal after a heavy 6–14 to 1–14 defeat of Clare in a replay but Kilkenny conceded the provincial crown after a clear defeat by Wexford (2–20 to 1–6).

-Aged 35, Keher played his last championship game on 24 July 1977.
-A narrow 3–17-3–14 defeat by Wexford in the Leinster decider brought Kilkenny's championship to an end.
+Aged 35, Keher played his last inter-county championship game on 24 July 1977, a narrow 3–17 to 3–14 defeat by Wexford.